open-cluster-management/cluster-lifecycle-e2e/README.md

 The tests in this container will:
 1. Provision aws, gcp, azure cluster
    - Create necessary resources to provision cluster
    - monitor cluster and add-ons to be in ready state
    - destroy cluster
-   - monitor deletiion of clusterdeployment and cluster-namespace
+   - monitor deletion of clusterdeployment and cluster-namespace
-2. Import already exiisting cluster
+2. Import already existing cluster
-   - monitor cluster and add-ons to be iin ready state
+   - monitor cluster and add-ons to be in ready state
    - detach imported cluster
    - monitor deletion of cluster-namespace
 3. Check if local-cluster is imported and in ready state

 ## Running E2E